-Full TitleA Phase 1b Dose Escalation Study of Ipafricept (OMP-54F28) in Combination with Paclitaxel and Carboplatin in Patients with Recurrent Platinum-Sensitive Ovarian Cancer Back to top
+Full TitleA Phase 1b Dose Escalation Study of Ipafricept (OMP-54F28) in Combination with Paclitaxel and Carboplatin in Patients with Recurrent Platinum-Sensitive Ovarian Cancer

 Paclitaxel and carboplatin are chemotherapy drugs commonly used to treat ovarian cancer.
 However, the cancer often returns.
 This may be because these cancer drugs do not target cancer stem cells.
 Cancer stem cells are thought to be involved in cancer spread and recurrence and are often resistant to traditional anticancer therapy.

 OMP-54F28 is an investigational drug designed to block the growth of cancer stem cells.
 It may work particularly well when given with paclitaxel and carboplatin.
 In this study, researchers want to find the highest dose of OMP-54F28 that can be given safely with paclitaxel and carboplatin in women with ovarian, fallopian tube, or primary peritoneal cancer that initially responded to platinum-based therapy but then came back.

 All three drugs are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have ovarian, fallopian tube, or primary peritoneal cancer that came back 6 months or more after completing platinum-based chemotherapy (platinum-sensitive cancer).

 - Patients may not have already received paclitaxel and carboplatin for recurrent disease.

 - At least 3 weeks must have passed since completion of prior anticancer therapy and entry into the study.